What Is Thai Chicken Satay?

 Why is my Thai chicken satay dry instead of juicy?

 The chicken was overcooked, or breast meat was used instead of thigh.
-Thigh meat has enough fat to stay moist through four to six minutes of grilling.
+Thigh meat has enough fat to stay moist through the grilling time.
 Breast meat tightens quickly at high heat and dries out before it has time to caramelize properly.
 Use thighs, cut them thin, and pull the skewers off the grill while the chicken is still slightly yielding when pressed.
 It will continue to cook from the residual heat of the skewer.

 Why is my satay not caramelizing properly?

 The grill is not hot enough, or the chicken is not being turned frequently enough.
 Caramelization requires both the sugar from the marinade and sufficient heat to trigger it on contact.
 A cool grill produces chicken that dries out before it caramelizes.
-Infrequent turning allows one side to burn while the other stays pale.
 Medium-high heat, turning every two minutes, basting with the remaining marinade after each turn.

 Can I cook Thai chicken satay in the oven or on a stovetop grill pan?

 Yes.
 An oven broiler on its highest setting with the skewers on a wire rack four inches from the heat, turned once at the halfway point, produces a good result.
 A stovetop grill pan on high heat also works and produces grill marks.
 Neither replicates the charcoal smoke of the outdoor grill version, but both produce correctly caramelized, properly cooked satay.
-The peanut sauce and cucumber relish make it complete regardless of how the chicken was cooked.
+The peanut sauce and cucumber relish make it complete regardless.

 How do I make the peanut sauce the right consistency?

 The peanut sauce should be pourable but not watery, thick enough to coat the back of a spoon but thin enough to drizzle easily.
-If it is too thick, add coconut milk or warm water a tablespoon at a time and stir over low heat until it reaches the right consistency.
-If it is too thin, continue cooking over low heat, stirring, until it thickens slightly.
-Taste and adjust the sweetness, saltiness, and lime brightness before it goes to the table.
+If it is too thick, add coconut milk or warm water a tablespoon at a time and stir over medium heat.
+If it is too thin, continue cooking over medium heat, stirring, until it thickens slightly.
+Taste and adjust sweetness, saltiness, and lime brightness before it goes to the table.

 What is the correct way to eat Thai chicken satay?

-Pull the chicken from the skewer with your fingers or a fork.
-Dip into the peanut sauce.
-Eat with sticky rice and a bite of the cucumber relish between pieces.
-The three elements, chicken, peanut sauce, and cucumber relish, are meant to be eaten together rather than separately.
+Pull the chicken from the skewer, dip into the peanut sauce, and eat with sticky rice and a bite of the cucumber relish between pieces.
+The three elements, chicken, peanut sauce, and cucumber relish, are meant to be eaten together.
 The cool relish clears the richness of the peanut sauce.
 The sticky rice absorbs the sauce and the juices from the chicken.
-The whole experience is the dish.

 FLAVOR PROFILE